The Original Plano Sober Living Home

 The first Plano sober living home we opened is absolutely beautiful.
 But the house and all the great amenities that come with it are just the beginning.
 You’ll have everything you need for successful recovery here, and Plano is the perfect city to begin your journey!

 About Sober Living

 Sober living usually comes between inpatient treatment and a fully independent life.
-Residents are free to leave to attend work, school, or outpatient treatment or therapy, but return home every night to an environment with support and accountability.
-Sober living often has an in-house manager, regular drug testing, and work and meeting attendance requirements to support residents as they learn to live life sober.
+Residents are free to leave to attend work, school, or outpatient treatment.
+But they return home every night to an environment with support and accountability.
+Sober living often has an in-house manager, regular drug testing, and work and meeting attendance requirements.
+So, the support is obvious.
 These are just a few of the many services we offer.

 Checking in to an inpatient drug rehab program can save a life.
 Those who stay in a drug rehab program for at least thirty days have a much greater chance of staying sober than those who don’t.
 And longer-term treatment programs have an even greater rate of success.
 Consider an inpatient rehab for your loved one.
-You could save a life.
+It could save a life.

 What most people know about alcohol rehab comes from celebrity gossip, movies, and TV shows.
 Typically, people picture a rich person getting in trouble for drinking and checking into some kind of tropical resort where they sit on the beach and meditate.
 But reality looks a little bit different.

 There are alcohol rehab services available all over the country.
 And most of them aren’t tropical resorts.
 Patients typically check in for a month, three months, or sometimes even a year.
 And intensive treatment includes a lot of elements.
 Furthermore, counseling, therapy, group workshops, and attending recovery meetings are crucial.
 Inpatient rehab is one of the best tools available for dealing with alcoholism.